OseiasRocha/UdemyRustCourse/README.md

 # UdemyRustCourse
-Apps develop in the Udemy Rust Course Learn Rust by Building Real Applications
+Apps developed in the Udemy Rust Course Learn Rust by Building Real Applications